dvbnrg/booksAPI/readme.md

 Using Go as your language, create a CRUD API to manage a list of Books, fulfilling the following requirements:

+To get started:
+    - run 'docker-compose up'
+    - load postman test collection into Postman to see the API in action

+TODOs:
+    -need to finish UPDATE impl
+    -need to finish DELETE impl

 1. Books should have the following Attributes: